VF_xyAutoPlotVD_xyAutoPlotVE_xyAutoPlot

 SY_NULL and SY_HOLLOW need not be specified, since these are the default symbol and fill-style, resp.
 For SY_NULL, SY_CROSS, SY_PLUS, and SY_STAR, the choice of fill-style has no effect.

-The parameter "color" denotes the color that is to be used for the plot (the data type COLORREF is unsigned for DOS programs and unsigned long for Windows programs).
-See the Borland C++ or TurboPascal function setcolor for a description of the colors available in the various graphics modes under DOS.
-For Windows, the colors BLACK, BLUE, GREEN, CYAN, RED, MAGENTA, BROWN, LIGHTGRAY, DARKGRAY, LIGHTBLUE, LIGHTGREEN, LIGHTCYAN, LIGHTRED, LIGHTMAGENTA, YELLOW, and WHITE are defined in <Vgraph.h> (or the unit Vgraph) by analogy with the COLORS defined in <graphics.h> (or the unit Graph) for the BGI routines, i.e. for DOS programs.
-Thereby, portability between DOS and Windows programs is improved.
-For programs designed to run exclusively under Windows, it is nevertheless recommended to use fine-tuned colors defined by the RGB macro, instead of the predefined colors.
+The parameter color denotes the colour that is to be used for the plot (the data type COLORREF is unsigned long / ULong).
+The "standard" colors BLACK, BLUE, GREEN, CYAN, RED, MAGENTA, BROWN, LIGHTGRAY, DARKGRAY, LIGHTBLUE, LIGHTGREEN, LIGHTCYAN, LIGHTRED, LIGHTMAGENTA, YELLOW, and WHITE are defined in <Vgraph.h> (or the unit Vgraph) by analogy with the COLORS defined for the old BGI.
+Nevertheless, it is recommended to use fine-tuned colors defined by the RGB macro, instead of the predefined colors.

 The size of the symbols may be modified with the function V_setSymbolSize.
 The thickness of the lines may be modified using V_setLineThickness.